Fun in Port Austin – Tip of the Thumb

 For those who like to enjoy their site seeing underwater, Port Austin has an entire underwater park full of shipwrecks from the 19th century.
 Scuba divers and snorkelers can be seen here daily in summer months.
 On the other hand, if you feel the need to stay dry and hit the links, head just south of town to Bird Creek Golf Club and test your skills at the “best greens in the Thumb”.
 If putting is more your style, Port Austin has several classic mini-golf attractions for the kids and the popular Sandy Dunes Adventure Golf which claims the only waterfall in the Thumb.
 Horseback riding is available for kids age 8 and up at the Knoblock Riding Stables and the stable offers Pony rides for the little ones.

-The Tip of the Thumb is Starting to be a Foodie Destination
+The Tip of the Thumb as a Foodie Destination

 The Upper Thumb offers some of the finest home cooked and Great Lakes fare in the region.
 With over twenty restaurants, grills and pubs there is a choice for just about every taste.
 Outstanding establishments include the epicureanism of The Farm Restaurant, the classic dishes of The Bank 1884 Food and Spirits and breakfast at the Lighthouse Café.
 For those who like a sense of history venture to the reopened Garfield Inn.
 The 20th President of the United States, James Garfield, did not build or own the landmark 1850’s Inn, but he was a rather frequent visitor.
 A few minutes from Port Austin in Grindstone City are the dueling ice cream shops of the Grindstone General Store and Rybak’s Ice Cream.